ALEXINE TINNE, PHOTOGRAPHER & HER WORLDVIEW

 - THE HAGUE HISTORICAL MUSEUM & LEIDEN UNIVERSITY -

 For this exhibition, I researched all the Tinne archives for over four years.
 In my series ‘Closer to Tinne’ I strived to create a contemporary representation of Alexine.
 For this purpose, I photographed in Alexine's former residence in The Hague and used personal objects from Alexine's, kept in museum and family archives.
 Additionally, my series Diaspora’ highlights portraits which were produced in collaboration with African diasporians from Belgium and the Netherlands.
-This created a unique connection between the work of the two photographers, and a similarity emerged in how the subjects were approached.
+This created a connection between the work of the two photographers, and a similarity emerged in how the sitters were approached.